nathaniel-auvil/pyworlds/README.md

 ## Development Status

 The game is currently transitioning from a planetary-based economy to a fleet-based system centered around a mothership.
 Core systems for ship management, resource collection, and space station interaction are being implemented.
+Recent updates include:
+- Enhanced module system with upgrade tracking
+- Improved resource collection with storage limits
+- Power usage monitoring and management
+- Resource value calculations
+- Comprehensive test coverage

 Check our [ROADMAP.md](ROADMAP.md) for detailed development status and upcoming features.

 ## Contributing

 Contributions are welcome!
 Please feel free to:
 1. Check the [ROADMAP.md](ROADMAP.md) for planned features
 2. Create a new branch for your feature
+3. Add tests for new functionality
-3. Submit a Pull Request
+4. Submit a Pull Request

 ## License